-- Recycled Clothing Create a garment from used textile based items.
+- Recycled Clothing Create a garment from used textile-based items.
 The original used item must be redesigned (not just embellished or decorated) in some way to create a new wearable piece of clothing.
 The finished garment must reflect at least one skill learned in this project and exhibitor should be able to identify the skill used.
 A before picture and a description of the redesign process must accompany the exhibit. - Constructed garment Any garment with facings or curves.
 Should use at least one skill learned in this project and exhibitor should be able to identify the skills used.
 Garment should be appropriate for the age and experience of the member.

-Clothing 3 - A Stitch Further: (SF 50153a, SF 50153b, SF 50153c)
+Sewing 3 (SF 50153a, 50153b, 50153c) STEAM Clothing 3: A Stitch Further - Required

-Exhibit one of the following in either the Non-Sewn, Non-Clothing, or Clothing exhibit divisions:
+Exhibit one of the following in either the Non-Sewn, Sewn Non-Clothing, or Sewn Clothing exhibit divisions:

-Non-sewn Exhibits (SF 50153a) Exhibit one of the following:
+Non-Sewn Exhibits (SF 50153a) Exhibit one of the following:

 - Clothing Portfolio Complete at least four different samples/activities from Chapters 2, 3 AND/OR 4 of the project manual.
-The Portfolio should be placed in an 8 1⁄2 x 11, 3 ring binder.
+The Portfolio should be placed in an 8 1⁄2" x 11", 3 ring binder.
 Include an appropriate cover, dividers, and table of contents.
-NOTE this can be a continuation of a Portfolio created in STEAM Clothing 1 and/or STEM Clothing 2.
+NOTE - this can be a continuation of a Portfolio created in Sewing 1 and/or Sewing 2.
 Additional pages can be added each year but must be dated with the year created.
-See project manual, pages 11-13 for portfolio formatting. - Expanded Textile Science Scrapbook Must include at least 10 different textile samples.
-Use Textile Information Cards template on page 29 in project manual to identify fabric swatches.
-Completed textile cards should be placed in an 8 1⁄2 x 11, 3 ring binder.
+See project manual, pages 11-13, for portfolio formatting. - Expanded Textile Science Scrapbook Must include at least 10 different textile samples.
+Use Textile Information Cards template on page 29 in the project manual to identify fabric swatches.
+Completed textile cards should be placed in an 8 1⁄2" x 11", 3 ring binder.
 Include an appropriate cover.
-See Project, pages 39-52 for fabric science experiments. - Advanced Entrepreneurial Sewing Using knowledge gained in project manual, Chapter 5, display one sample product with a business plan that includes a business ID and logo.
-The Exhibit may be a notebook, poster or small display.
+See project manual, pages 39-52, for fabric science experiments.

+Advanced Entrepreneurial Sewing - Using knowledge gained in project manual, Chapter 5, display one sample product with a business plan that includes a business ID and logo.
+The exhibit may be a notebook, poster or small display.